Skip to content

 When a spreadsheet is genuinely fine

 A spreadsheet is a real upgrade over paper and the honest right answer for plenty of small crews.
 If you have a handful of people, everyone is reasonably honest, and one person owns the file, a shared sheet does the job.
-It totals hours with a formula, it is free, and you already know how to use it.
-Do not let anyone shame you out of a spreadsheet that is working.
+It totals hours with a formula, it's free, and you already know how to use it.
+Don't let anyone shame you out of a spreadsheet that's working.

 The spreadsheet ceiling, stated plainly

 A spreadsheet records what someone types, from memory, with no location and no lock.
 Anyone with edit access can change a past number and leave no trace, the times are entered after the fact rather than captured when work starts, and it never grows a way to prove a punch happened on-site.
-Those are not bugs to fix.
-They are the ceiling of the tool.
+Those aren't bugs to fix.
+They're the ceiling of the tool.
 When you hit them, you have outgrown it.

 We wrote a full, honest walkthrough of running a crew on a spreadsheet, including a template and the exact point where it stops paying for itself.
 If a sheet is where you are, start there before you spend a dollar.